What Is the Mediterranean Diet?

 Another study concluded that the Mediterranean diet rich in olive oil, fruits and vegetables can also protect against late age depression (27).

-The gist: Mediterranean diet is associated with several health benefits.
+Mediterranean diet is associated with several health benefits.
 It can reduce the risk of several diseases as noted by several observational and a few randomized trials.
 However, robust studies are needed to fully understand the mechanisms by which the Mediterranean diet can provide health benefits.

 The Mediterranean diet was studied by Ancel Keys who posited that consumption of fresh fruits and vegetable and olive oil-based food is correlated with a low occurrence of lower cardiovascular disease risk.